nobodymoment/kh5/content/pilates/workshops.md

 I will help you to understand the effects of car accidents on the nervous system and the subsequent boundary ruptures.
 Become aware of how and where you stand as you teach, and how you partner a client may be helping or impeding their progress after an accident.

-(6 hours)
+_(6 hours)_

 ### Kathy Grant’s Early Work

 This is one of my favorite Pilates workshops to present as it is so much fun to dive into Kathy Grant’s Pilates work by sharing stories, knowledge and exercises passed onto to me during my time working for Kathy at Henri Bendel.

 Having studied with and assisted Kathy Grant during that early era, I experienced Kathy's work in a unique way.In this workshop I will present exercises based on my particular time with Kathy at the Bendel’s Gym, which was the ground work for her later body of work at NYU.
 These will include the warm-ups from that era, Kathy Grant’s original order of exercises and warm ups for new clients, including variations on the reformer and some of the grueling, infamous rehab exercises.
 I’m happy to share how adaptable this work is and how the work relates to the nervous system, to rehabilitation, and to the classical Pilates method.

-(6 hours)

-[format the testimonials below in the column testimonial style, but indent the left and right margins]

-“Kim is such an inspiration.
-She truly teaches from the heart and it shows.
-She has amazing healing energy, she is very informative and very down to earth.” — B. P. Canmore, AB

-“Kim has a genuine respect for and knowledge of not only Kathy’s work, but for the bodies in front of her. “ — Kristin O.  Somerville,  MA
+_(6 hours)_

 ### The Magic of Springs